Learn How to Write Music

 3) Grow Musical Confidence

-The short answer is you can't.
-And there's no recipe for "good" decision-making.
+The short answer is—you can’t.
+And unfortunately, there’s no universal recipe for making “good” decisions in music.

 Advice

-If you feel you'd benefit from what I'm talking about, please look at the Academy.
-I'm convinced that it will help you move forward and make quicker progress in your musical life.
-We want to help you focus on what you love doing, and that is creating beautiful music!
-And even if you don't feel ready to start building your musical dream life, I hope that all the free materials on our website help you become a better composer!
+If you feel that what I’m talking about resonates with you, I encourage you to take a closer look at the Academy.
+I’m convinced it can help you move forward and make quicker progress in your musical journey.
+Our goal is to help you focus on what you love most—creating beautiful music!